Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Data Collection and Description

 \section{Data Collection and Description}

 One of the contributions of this work is the collection of a large-scale, open-source naturalistic dataset for driver yielding.
 We collected over 3,300 driver-pedestrian interactions at 18 different unsignalized intersections.
 The dataset, which focuses on driver-pedestrian interactions, is unique in both its scale and the depth of information it provides.
-In this section, we first describe a summary of the selected sites and the data collection technique, followed by a summary of the selected sites, and finally present summary statistics of the collected data.
+In this section, we first describe site characteristics and the data collection technique, followed by a summary of the selected sites, and finally present summary statistics of the collected data.
 It is important to note that the sites are anonymized in our reporting to maintain privacy standards.